-- Money market funds, savings and checking accounts, and (1)certificates of deposit; - (2)Tax deferred retirement accounts such as the State's deferred compensation plan.
-Individual Retirement Accounts, and 401k plans: - (3) Tax deferred qualified tuition plans such as 529 college savings plans; - (4) Tax deferred health savings accounts; and - Social Security or other government benefits.
-(5)
+- Money market funds, savings and checking accounts, and certificates of deposit; - (2) Tax deferred retirement accounts such as the State's deferred compensation plan, Individual Retirement Accounts, and 401k plans; - (3) Tax deferred qualified tuition plans such as 529 college savings plans; - (4) Tax deferred health savings accounts; and - (5) Social Security or other government benefits.

-Filers need not disclose consumer credit card debt or automobile (c) lease agreements.
-[Eff

-] (Auth: HRS §84-31(a)(5))

-(Imp: HRS §§84-14, 84-17, 84-31)
+(c) Filers need not disclose consumer credit card debt or automobile lease agreements.
+[Eff XOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-14, 84-17, 84-31)

 §21-3-4 Public access to disclosure statements.
 Disclosures that are designated as confidential pursuant to section 84-17(e), HRS, shall not be made available for public inspection or duplication, except with written authorization of the filer.
-Disclosures that are designated as public pursuant to section 84-17(d), HRS, shall be posted on the commission's website, provided that the filer's business or residential address, telephone number, or electronic mail address shall not be publicly disclosed, nor shall the names of the filer's spouse, civil union partner, or dependent children be publicly disclosed.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-31, 84-31.5)
+Disclosures that are designated as public pursuant to section 84-17(d), HRS, shall be posted on the commission's website within a reasonable time after filing, provided that the filer's business or residential address, telephone number, or electronic mail address shall not be publicly disclosed, nor shall the names of the filer's spouse, civil union partner, or dependent children be publicly disclosed.
+[Eff NOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §884-17, 84-31, 84-31.5)

 §21-3-5 Disclosure period.
 Filers shall disclose all financial interests held during the applicable disclosure period.
 For initial disclosures and disclosures submitted by candidates for state elective offices, including candidates for election to the constitutional convention, the disclosure period includes January 1 of the preceding calendar year to the date of filing.
 All disclosures filed thereafter include the date of the previous filing to the date of filing, excluding amended filings, except that income reported shall be for the previous calendar year.
+[Eff §§84-17, 84-31) NOV 2 8 2020

-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-31)
+] (Auth: HRS §84-31(a)(5)) (Imp: HRS

 §21-3-6 Amended disclosures.
 If a filer files a disclosure that contains inaccurate information or omits information regarding the filer's financial interests, the filer shall promptly file an amended disclosure with the commission.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-31)
+[Eff NOV 2 8 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-31)

 §21-3-7 Newly elected or appointed officials; interim or acting officials.
 Newly elected or appointed officials required to submit a disclosure pursuant to section 84-17(b), HRS, and persons serving in an interim or acting capacity in positions that require filing a disclosure, shall file a disclosure within thirty days of the first day in office, whether on an interim, acting, or permanent basis.
-[Eff] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-17.5, 84-31, 84-31.5)
+[Eff NOV 2 0 2020 ] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-17.5, 84-31, 84-31.5)

 §21-3-8 Changes in position; exit disclosure. (a) Filers transferring from a position requiring the filing of a confidential disclosure to a position requiring the filing of a public disclosure shall file a new, public disclosure within thirty days of the first day in office, whether on an interim, acting, or permanent basis.
-Other filers who transfer positions need not file a new disclosure statement until the next filing deadline. (b) Filers shall file a disclosure within thirty days of any filer's final date in state office or employment, unless the filer filed a disclosure within 180 days of the final date of state office or employment.
-[Eff

-] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-17.5, 84-31, 84-31.5)
+Other filers who transfer positions need not file a new disclosure statement until the next filing deadline.

+(b) Filers shall file a disclosure within thirty days of any filer's final date in state office or employment, unless the filer filed a disclosure within 180 days of the final date of state office or employment.
+[Eff NOV 2 0 2020] (Auth: HRS §84-31(a)(5)) (Imp: HRS §§84-17, 84-17.5, 84-31, 84-31.5)